smileinnovation/weblog/_posts/2019-01-08-les-traceurs-sous-linux-1-2.md

 subtitle: L’analyse des performances est essentiel pour tout processus de développement d’une application logicielle.
 slug: les-traceurs-sous-linux-1-2
 description:
-tags: ftrace,linux,debugging,embedded-systems
+tags:
+- ftrace
+- linux
+- debugging
+- embedded-systems
-author: Jugurtha BELKALEM
+author: jubel
-username: jugurtha.belkalem
 ---

-# Les traceurs sous linux (1/2)

 🇫🇷 This article is available in French only, part of our cross-post series from our friends at Li[nux embedded.